 The subjects’ limbic systems were monitored during the fMRI and subsequent reporting, but the subjects’ limbic system areas weren’t activated during any of the experiments.

-In my view, studies such as this one should inform studies such as:
+These findings should inform studies such as:

 - We feel anxious even when making a choice from multiple good options